ewilsey/web-dev-hw/project-1/readme.md

  I read all of the
 source material. <br /> On day 2: I followed along on the course website on how to set up my root index and test website. <br />
-On day 3: I cleaned up my test website and the about.me file.
+On day 3: I cleaned up my test website and its about.me file.
 Then finished project-1 assignment parameters as well as this readme.md file.
 <hr />
 <hr2> Workspace </hr2>